Danny024/Wiereless-Event_camera/README.md

 # Wireless-Event_camera
 This Project entails the design of a Wireless Event Camera.
 ## Disclaimer
-This project is built using source code forked [Prophesee Ros Wrapper Repository](https://github.com/prophesee-ai/prophesee_ros_wrapper) and guide from [Prophesee Documentation](https://docs.prophesee.ai/stable/index.html)
+This project is built using source code gotten from [Prophesee Ros Wrapper Repository](https://github.com/prophesee-ai/prophesee_ros_wrapper) and guide from [Prophesee Documentation](https://docs.prophesee.ai/stable/index.html)
 ## Video Demo :
 ## Initial Stage